datanews/locator/README.md

 ## Development

+1. Make sure you have [Node](https://nodejs.org/en/) and [git](https://git-scm.com/) installed.
-1. Get code.
+1. Get code: `git clone https://github.com/datanews/locator.git && cd locator`
-1. Install development dependencies: `npm install gulp bower -g && npm install`
+1. Install dependencies: `npm install`
-1. Install Locator dependencies: `bower install`
+1. Make a new branch for your work similar to: `git checkout -b bugfix-fixing-this-bug`
 1. Code it up.
 1. See *Build* below.

-*TODO: Move away from bower.*

 ## Build

 Build is managed with [Gulp](http://gulpjs.com/).

 1. Install dependencies with `npm install gulp -g && npm install`.
 1. `gulp`: This command will do the default build which combines, lints, etc files from the `src` directory into the `dist` directory.
+The `bundled` version can take a moment since it is including dependencies.
 1. `gulp server`: This starts a webserver for development and watches for changes in the code.

 ## Project page

 The main project page is hosted on Github Pages through this repository.

-We want to include the Bower dependencies in this branch, so this is a helpful command to make that all happen at once (assuming master is up to date).

-* `git checkout gh-pages && git merge master && bower install && bower prune && git add bower_components -f && git add -u bower_components && git commit -m "Updating bower dependencies for project page" && git push origin gh-pages && git checkout master && bower install`
+A one-liner to push what is in master up to `gh-pages`:

-* If you are not updating the Bower dependencies: `git checkout gh-pages && git merge master && git push origin gh-pages && git checkout master && bower install`
+    git checkout gh-pages && git merge master && git push origin gh-pages && git checkout master && bower install

 ## Hacks